Word Meanings - CARNATION - Book Publishers vocabulary database

 To make human; to invest with a human personality; to incarnate.
 The humanifying of the divine Word.
 H. B. Wilson. - TERMONOLOGY

-Terminology. - FLESHMENT
+Terminology. - TERMINOLOGY

 1. The doctrine of terms; a theory of terms or appellations; a treatise on terms.
 2. The terms actually used in any business, art, science, or the like; nomenclature; technical terms; as, the terminology of chemistry.
-The barbarous effect produced - REPRESENTABLE
+The barbarous effect produced - FLESHMENT

 Capable of being represented. - REPRESENTANT